 80% of what I use is clean + green, the other 20% is conventional products.

 I think it’s important to be aware of what you are putting on your skin and know what to absolutely stay away from as much as you can.

 When first setting out on your clean beauty journey, a good habit to develop is to simply check the ingredients listed on the cosmetics and skincare products you are using.

-Start by looking out for the following 12 harmful skincare ingredients:
+Start by looking out for and avoiding the following 12 commonly used, harmful skincare ingredients.